-Dr C was aware one of her colleagues had left the practice on bad terms and many of his private patients were only part-way through the treatment plan.
-The practice owner offered Dr C the opportunity to become a permanent self-employed associate and suggest that she took over the departing associate’s patient list, and confirmed that she would receive the relevant fees from now on.
+Dr C was aware one of her colleagues had left the practice on bad terms and many of his private patients were only part-way through their treatment plans.
+The practice owner offered Dr C the opportunity to become a permanent self-employed associate and suggested that she took over the departing associate’s patient list, and confirmed that she would receive the relevant fees from now on.

 The clinical records of the departing associate were very comprehensive, clear and unambiguous.
 The clinical justification and rationale for the clinical treatment had been recorded and there was evidence that the patient has consented to what was done and what had been planned.

 The previous associate had forged strong professional relationships with his patients largely through his likeable character and personality.
 He was by any standards a ‘hard act to follow’.

 The practice principal had assumed and hoped that Dr C would be able to continue where her predecessor had left off.
 Both dentists were specialists in restorative dentistry but with a different career profile and Dr C had only recently returned after a one-year career break.

 Dr C contacted Dental Protection to seek clarity and guidance about the dentolegal aspects of taking over a treatment plans that had been formulated by a different dentist.
 The second part of her inquiry related to her lack of recent experience in carrying out certain procedures.
 She also mentioned that she was apprehensive about taking over from a very charismatic colleague.
 She was aware that her own demeanour was stark contrast to that of her predecessor.